Skip to content

 When powered up, the SDS7 will try to charge the battery.
 This will not be good and could even lead to a fire.
 Pleiades has been designed to do the job properly.
 Yes, it requires a small modification to the memory board but Pleiades won't destroy your SDS7 and definitely won't catch fire.

-I joined Simmons a couple of years after the SDS7 was launched but it has always been my favourite kit, next to SDX.
-I know that many favour the SDSV which remains an iconic analogue drum system but the SDS7 was just so much more 'me'.
+I joined Simmons a couple of years after the SDS7 was launched but next to the SDX, it's always been my favourite kit.
+I know that many favour the iconic SDSV analogue drum system but the SDS7 was just so much more 'me' at the time.

 The SDS7 I bought while working for the company was sold to fund the purchase of my first SDX.
 It was a decision I always regretted but last December, a SDS7 came up on a well-known second-hand music gear site and I just had to have it.
 You can read all about that here.

-Vintage Simmons Technical NetworkAnd finally, my Pleiades lithium battery conversion for the Simmons SDS7 would have taken much longer to develop and might not have even happened at all, if it wasn't for the help, support and encouragement that I received from my Simmons Technical Network friends and colleagues.
+Vintage Simmons Technical NetworkAnd finally, my Pleiades lithium battery conversion for the Simmons SDS7 would have taken much longer to develop and might not have even happened at all, if it wasn't for the help, support and encouragement that I received from my Simmons Technical Network friends and colleagues and my good friend, Guy Wilkinson.
 THANK YOU Ed Rose, aka The Simmons Guy, Michael Buchner and Patrice Jacquot.

 tubbutecPleiades features extensive uniPulse integration and being a firm believer in partnerships, I'm very proud to mention the special relationship between Tobias of Tubbutec and myself.
 I see too many people now-a-days thinking that they can do everything themselves... and failing!